Michael Poulsen: Personal life

-Poulsen was married at Graceland in Memphis, Tennessee to his wife Lina in March 2010.
+Poulsen was married at Graceland in Memphis, Tennessee to his wife Lina in March, 2010.
 They divorced in 2015.
-After marriage, he accepted the new middle name Schøn.
-He has a daughter born in 2017 and son born in 2021.
-Five years later, he was married to his wife Jeanet.
+After marriage, he accepted the new middle name, Schøn.
+He has a daughter born in 2017 and a son born in 2021.
+In 2022, he announced his marriage to Jeanet.

 Musical equipment

 Poulsen primarily plays Gibson SG guitars.
-At first he used a Tony Iommi signature model, but later switched to a GT-model with Seymour Duncan pickups, as of 2019 he is seen playing a Gibson Firebird Custom.
+At first, he used a Tony Iommi signature model, but later switched to a GT-model with Seymour Duncan pickups.
+As of 2019, he plays a Gibson Firebird Custom.
 His amp of choice is a Marshall JCM800 2210 model.
 He sometimes plays an ESP Eclipse and a Gibson Les Paul Goldtop.
 The effects Poulsen uses are an Ibanez Tube Screamer, a noise suppressor, a vintage equalizer and a maximizer pedal.